 \section{Riemann curvature identities}

 Having described the intrinsic torsion and its relation with the covariant and exterior derivatives of the Cayley form, we can obtain very useful characterisations of (some parts of) the Riemann curvature.
-This material is rather standard, except that we use the parametrisation of the torsion by a 3-form.
+This material is standard, see for example Theorem 2.10 in \cite{Dwivedi}.
+The difference in our treatment is that we use the parametrisation of the torsion by a 3-form.